-This graffiti artist wants to makeover the streets of Lagos
+Nigerian graffiti artist Osa Seven wants to change the perception of graffiti in Nigeria.

 Lagos is not known for its street art but that’s something graffiti artist Osa Seven wants to change.
 Seven grew up in Festac, a lively neighborhood in Lagos where some of his earliest work still marks the walls.